Last Edited: Wednesday, November 07, 2007 12:21 PM -0600 / Last Updated: Wednesday, November 07, 2007 12:21 PM -0600

 The long review of Govind Nihalani's recent film Dev was e-published in July 2004 at the Outlook India website.
 The review of the Hindi movie Shabdstarring Sunil Dutt and Aishvarya Raiwas posted here on 4th March 2005.

 Yoginder Singh Sikand is an Indian (permanently based in Bangalore) at the International Institute for the Study of Islam in the Modern World at Leiden (The Netherlands), where he is currently pursuing post-doctoral work on a project on Islamic Perspectives on Inter-Faith Relations in Contemporary India.
 After his B.A.(Hons.) in Economics at St. Stephen's College, Delhi University, he did his M.A. and M. Phil.
-(Sociology) on "Charisma and Religious Revivalism: The Case of the Tablighi Jama'at among the Muslim Meos of Mewat)" at Jawaharlal Nehru University (1992-94).
+(Sociology) o"Charisma and Religious Revivalism: The Case of the Tablighi Jama'at among the Muslim Meos of Mewat)" at Jawaharlal Nehru University (1992-94).
 He completed his Ph.D.
 (History) at the University of London (1998) on "The Origins and Development of the Tablighi Jama'at: A Cross-Country Comparative Study."
 He has worked with voluntary agencies in the field of education in Rajasthan, Uttar Pradesh, and Bihar (1988-90), has taught Islamic History (Hyderabad), and worked on a research-cum-action project on religious traditions and communal harmony in India for Oxfam (1999-2000).
 Yoginder currently edits a web-magazine, Qalandar, devoted to a discussion of issues related to Islam and Inter-Faith Relations in South Asia.

 Qalandar is an online newletter devoted to Islam and Interfaith Relations in South Asia.